intel-analytics/ipex-llm/python/llm/README.md

   See the complete example [here](example/transformers/native_int4_pipeline.py).

 #### LangChain API
-You may run the models using the LangChain API in `bigdl-llm` as follows:
+You may run the models using the LangChain API in `bigdl-llm`.

 - **Using Hugging Face `transformers` INT4 format**